For this church:

 Newark and Southwell Deanery

-The present church comprises a chancel, nave with south porch, south aisle, and a west tower.
-There is clear archaeological evidence in the fabric of the north wall to indicate the existence of a former north aisle and a north chancel chapel; the blocked arch in the chancel still remains and appears late 14th century.
+The church comprises a chancel, nave with south porch, south aisle, and a west tower.
+There is clear archaeological evidence in the fabric of the north wall to indicate the existence of a former north aisle and a north chancel chapel; the blocked arch in the chancel that originally led to the chapel still remains and appears late 14th century.
 The tower dates from the 13th century and is of simple form.
 The nave, south aisle, clerestory, and chancel all have 15th century architectural ornament – especially noteworthy are the castellated piers to the south arcade – although the core of the building fabric may be earlier.

 Recent repair work revealed vestiges of wall painting in the chancel, probably of medieval date, but very fragmentary.

-Particular thanks to Timothy Southall for research on this entry
+Particular thanks to Jeremy Lodge, Timothy Southall and Andy Nicholson for research on this entry